Do you want to improve patient safety in your healthcare organization?

 Communicate - Lack of Staff Communication Creates Adverse Events

-Communication seems like an easy concept to utilize in a healthcare facility.
-However, you and your staff may not properly communicate with other senior members or other authoritative employees due to fear of reprimands or feeling inferior.
+Effective communication seems like an easy concept to utilize in a healthcare facility.
+However, your staff (and maybe even you) may not properly communicate with each other, senior members, or staff in leadership positions due to fear of reprimands or feeling inferior.

 Learning to understand the types of conversations you encounter as a healthcare facility manager can strengthen your relationships and revitalize your organization.